The Ghost in the Machine

 He ignored my comment and proceeded to fill a syringe with enough anesthetic to make me numb to the waist.

-have opted for the anesthetic after all.
-When I left the dentist's office, the first act of Parsifal was still coming from my car radio which I always
+the anesthetic after all.
+When I left the dentist's office, the first act of Parsifal was still coming from my car radio which I always leave on.

-the better of me and I turned the thing on.
+better of me and I turned the thing on.
 You can imagine my relief when not a trace of Wagner emanated from my speakers.
-KOHM was in the middle of a
+KOHM was in the middle of a Frank Bridge

 I was halfway to work the next morning when I turned the car radio back on, hoping to miss the end of All Things Considered, when to my amazement, I